Dismissal (cricket): Law 38: Run out

-A batsman is Run out if at any time while the ball is in play, the wicket in the ground closest to him is fairly put down by the opposing side while no part of the batsman's bat or body is grounded behind the popping crease.
+A batter is Run out if at any time while the ball is in play, the wicket in the ground closest to them is fairly put down by the opposing side while no part of the batter's bat or body is grounded behind the popping crease.

-This usually happens while the batsmen are running between the wickets, attempting to score a run.
+This usually happens while the batters are running between the wickets, attempting to score a run.
 Either the striker or non-striker can be Run out.
-The batsman nearest the safe territory of the wicket that has been put down, but not actually in safe territory, is out.
-On the line is considered as out; frequently it is a close call whether or not a batsman gained his ground before the bails were removed, with the decision referred to the Decision Review System.
+The batter nearest the safe territory of the wicket that has been put down, but not actually in safe territory, is out.
+On the line is considered as out; frequently it is a close call whether or not a batter gained their ground before the bails were removed, with the decision referred to the Decision Review System.

-The difference between stumped and run out is that the wicket-keeper may stump a batsman who goes too far forward to play the ball (assuming he is not attempting a run), whilst any fielder, including the keeper, may run out a batsman who goes too far for any other purpose, including for taking a run.
+The difference between stumped and run out is that the wicket-keeper may stump a batter who goes too far forward to play the ball (assuming they are not attempting a run), whilst any fielder, including the keeper, may run out a batter who goes too far for any other purpose, including for taking a run.

-A special form of run out is when the batsman at the non-striker's end attempts to gain an advantage by leaving the crease before the next ball has been bowled (a common practice known as "backing up", but against the laws of cricket).
-The bowler may then dislodge the bails at his/her end without completing the run-up and dismiss the batsman.
-This form of run-out is sometimes called the Mankad (the dismissed batsman is said to have been "Mankaded"), in reference to Vinoo Mankad, the first bowler to dismiss a batsman in this manner in a Test match, running out Bill Brown in 1947.
-With changes in the Laws of Cricket, a bowler cannot Mankad a batsman once they reach the point in their delivery where they would normally release the ball.
-It is considered good etiquette to warn a batsman that he is leaving his crease early, before attempting a Mankad run out on a subsequent ball.
-As per new ICC rule change, Mankad is no longer under Unfair play section, but under the normal Run-out section.
+A special form of run out is when the batter at the non-striker's end attempts to gain an advantage by leaving the crease before the next ball has been bowled (a common practice known as "backing up", but against the laws of cricket).
+The bowler may then dislodge the bails at their end without completing the run-up and dismiss the batter.
+This form of run-out is sometimes called the Mankad (the dismissed batter is said to have been "Mankaded"), in reference to Vinoo Mankad, the first bowler to dismiss a batter in this manner in a Test match, running out Bill Brown in 1947.
+With changes in the Laws of Cricket, a bowler cannot Mankad a batter once they reach the point in their delivery where they would normally release the ball.
+It is considered good etiquette to warn a batter that he is leaving their crease early, before attempting a Mankad run out on a subsequent ball.
+In 2022, the ICC moved this form of dismissal from the 'Unfair Play' section of the Laws of the Game to the normal 'Run Out' section.

 A run out cannot occur if no fielder has touched the ball.
-As such, if a batsman plays a straight drive which breaks the non-striker's stumps whilst he is outside his crease, he is not out.
+As such, if a batter plays a straight drive which breaks the non-striker's stumps whilst they are outside their crease, they are not out.
 However, if a fielder (usually the bowler, in this case) touches the ball at all before it breaks the stumps at the non-striker's end, then it is a run out, even if the fielder never has any control of the ball.

 Between 1877 and 2012, this method accounted for 3.5% of all Test match dismissals.